 A student should send either through postal mail, hand deliver, or fax a written notice of cancellation or withdrawal addressed to the School Registrar at California Trinity School of Business 2333 Beverly Blvd, Los Angeles, CA 90057.
 The cancellation or withdrawal will take effect by the student’s written notice or by the student’s conduct, including, but not necessarily limited to, a student’s lack of attendance.

 Any refunds due will be made by the School within 30 calendar days from the effective date of cancellation or withdrawal.

-In order to ensure that students are fully informed on their rights and procedures for recovering tuition refunds, a copy of the university’s cancellation/withdrawal policy is provided to each student upon registration.
-A “Notice of Cancellation/Withdrawal” form must be used when canceling or withdrawing from enrollment.
-In compliance with the applicable California Education Code, CTU’s cancellation/withdrawal and refund policy is fully disclosed on the reverse side of the enrollment agreement.
+In order to ensure that students are fully informed of their rights and procedures for recovering tuition refunds, a copy of the School’s Cancellation/Withdrawal Policy is provided to each student upon registration.
+In compliance with the applicable California Education Code (Section 94919), the School’s cancellation/withdrawal and refund policy is also fully disclosed in the enrollment agreement.

 By law, all educational institutions authorized to operate in the State of California must participate in the Student Tuition Recovery Fund.
-Because of its importance, the full text of the Student Tuition Recovery Fund is reproduced as below:
+The full text of the Student Tuition Recovery Fund is reproduced as below: